 As previously stated, most social media platforms set your profiles and content to public by default, maybe you don’t want to completely lock down your social media profiles – and that’s absolutely fine – but if you’re wanting a degree of privacy, or want to limit what’s in the public eye during job applications, you’ll be glad to know that it’s easier than you think.
 Having a look through the respective platforms’ privacy settings and adjusting accordingly is always a wise move; Facebook for example has a handy “View as” option which will show you what your profile looks like to the public, accessible from your profile page.
 Facebook’s privacy settings are very thorough, allowing you to tweak the privacy settings of every aspect of your profile.
 In comparison, Twitter and Instagram are quite simple; public or private.

 If you want to share your content with the world, by all means go public (the default setting), but if you’re not too keen on the wider world seeing your content, then maybe opt to switching to a private profile.

 Social butterfly or social hermit?

 In conclusion?
-Social media is more important now than ever for finding a new job, so make sure your LinkedIn is up-to-date and try and get some new recommendations if you can, as for your personal social media activity, mind what you post and always check your privacy settings regardless of your current career status.
+Social media is more important now than ever for finding a new job, so make sure your LinkedIn is up-to-date and try and get some new recommendations if you can, as for your personal social media activity on Instagram, mind what you post and always check your privacy settings regardless of your current career status.
 There’s no need to go into complete anonymity, it’s all about making sure that your public content is controlled and responsible, just as much as you would review your CV before sending to recruiters.
 And whether we like it or not, an abundance of followers on social media platforms equals credibility.
 You can Buy followers via Upleap to increase your social engagement and so that you are also easily found on Instagram.